top of page

 1. What is Morphing?

 And here comes the second part of this blog's title: sonic fingerprints and signatures.
-It's a metaphor to suggest how you can imagine the process by thinking of every sound as a complex and unique conglomerate of various informations, and by retrieving them you can then be able to give that 'sonic imprinting' to a totally different sound.
+It's a metaphor to suggest how you can imagine the process by thinking of every sound as a complex and unique conglomerate of various information, and by retrieving them you can then be able to give that 'sonic imprinting' to a different sound.

 How can you create this?
-Well, here comes the fun and creative part as once grasped the idea you can experiment and come up with lots and lots of solutions.
+Well, here comes the fun and creative part as once grasp the idea you can experiment and come up with lots and lots of solutions.
 I've prepared a well dozens of examples, not exhaustive of course, but enough to get your head around this beautiful technique.

 2. Starting From The Basics